-A hit-and-run and attempted carjacking terrified parents on the Berkeley school run Tuesday morning, according to witnesses and school officials.
+A hit-and-run and attempted carjacking terrified parents on the Berkeley school run Tuesday morning, according to witnesses and officials.

 “He didn’t get very far before the BPD caught him,” said Christine Aguilar, who saw the aftermath from her home near the school.
 “Everyone outside was from the school.”